-A total of 135,157 truck bookings were made during the reporting year with an average turnaround time of 42.3 minutes which is below PBLIS compliance requirement.
-With the low truck turnaround time at SICTL, no noise complaint directly associated with truck movements within the terminal was received.
+Performance during the reporting period A total of 160,612 truck bookings were made during the reporting year with an average turnaround time of 43.76 minutes which is below PBLIS compliance requirement.

+With the low truck turnaround time and truck bookings SICTL recorded no noise complaint directly linked to truck movements within the terminal.